-7 Simple Things You Can Do To Conserve Energy and Save Nearly $500 a Year.
+7 Simple Things You Can Do To Use Less Energy and Save Nearly $500 a Year.

 - Turn Off the Lights And Replace Incandescent Bulbs.
 It only takes a few seconds to conserve energy: just remember to always turn off your lights when you leave a room.
 And switching to energy-efficient LED light bulbs can save you about $75 each year.